peyoot/pvpn/README.md

 For openvpn it will use stunnel4 to hide the VPN tunnel into ssl so that it won't be block by GFW For strongswan, it help you configure server mode (with public IP) and client mode (initial connector).

-PVPN scripts is originally designed to simplify the palfort vpn set up and configuration process.
-Now you can take advantage of it to set up your own VPN network.
-Palfort is an internet organization that aimed to gather people in the world to co-work together and build all necessary software and platform that you may need in "Internet Age".

-We believe as user and also as maker.
-We set up code and rules and also provide platforms, to prevent our future from kidnaped by internet gients like Google,Facebook,Amazon
-You're welcome to join Palfort.
-More information please feel free to send an email to peyoot#hotmail.com

 How to set up VPN
 ----